ZEISS/LibCZI_NET/README.md

 # LibCZI_Net

 ## What
-LibCZI_Net is an Open Source C# library to read and write [CZI](https://www.zeiss.com/microscopy/en/products/software/zeiss-zen/czi-image-file-format.html) by using LibCZI_API that enables libczi functionalties.
+LibCZI_Net is an Open Source C# library to read and write [CZI](https://www.zeiss.com/microscopy/en/products/software/zeiss-zen/czi-image-file-format.html) by using libCZI_API that enables libCZI functionalties.

 ## Why
 LibCZI_Net is a library intended for providing read and write access to [CZI](https://www.zeiss.com/microscopy/en/products/software/zeiss-zen/czi-image-file-format.html) featuring: